Retailsolutionscourses/Retail-Solutions/README.md

         <section id="video" class="section">
             <h2>Course Video</h2>
             <div class="video-responsive">
-                <iframe src="https://drive.google.com/file/d/1Xb4CbuOdoothFRcBxlYd4_WnZ7nEuW5h/preview" frameborder="0" allowfullscreen></iframe>
+                <iframe src="https://drive.google.com/uc?export=view&id=1Xb4CbuOdoothFRcBxlYd4_WnZ7nEuW5h" frameborder="0" allowfullscreen></iframe>
             </div>
         </section>

         <section id="course-details" class="section">
             <h2>Course Details</h2>
-            <h3>Introduction to Merchandise Planning</h3>
+            <h3>Introduction to “CCFA technique” of Merchandise Planning</h3>
-            <p>This course provides a comprehensive overview of merchandise planning, including store clustering, item store ranging processes, and the linkage between category management and assortment planning.</p>
+            <p>This course provides a comprehensive overview of “CCFA technique” of merchandise planning, which provides the linkage between category management and assortment planning.
+It includes item categorization approach, store clustering process, inventory frame determination, and standard way of assortment selection followed by how to execute explained ideas into business actions.</p>

+            <h3>Item Categorization</h3>
+            <p>Explore the principles of category management and how it ties into effective assortment planning.</p>

             <h3>Store Clustering</h3>
             <p>Learn how to group stores based on similar characteristics to optimize inventory management and sales strategies.</p>

-            <h3>Item Store Ranging</h3>
+            <h3>Inventory Frame</h3>
+            <p>Create a boarder to the defined clusters in order to build a robust assortment while operating with optimal inventory level all-over the year or the planning season.
+Therefore, avoid fluctuation in inventory as well as negative impact on the customer satisfaction.</p>

+            <h3>Assortment Selection</h3>
-            <p>Understand the process of determining which items to stock in which stores to meet consumer demand and maximize sales.</p>
+            <p>Understand the process of determining which items to be ranged in which stores to meet the consumer demand and maximize sales opportunity within a controlled inventory target.</p>

-            <h3>Category Management</h3>
-            <p>Explore the principles of category management and how it ties into effective assortment planning.</p>
+            <h3>Execution and the way forward</h3>
+            <p>Study how to realize the discussed CCFA ideas when it come to real business execution.
+In addition to managing the exceptions that may be seen according to the business nature, either special items, special stores, or special considerations that satisfy the company strategic & tactical decisions.</p>
         </section>

         <section id="learning-objectives" class="section">